-Note: Although not seen as part of the pivotal (D-02) study, seroma formation is a potential implantation related adverse event.
+NOTE: Although not seen as part of the pivotal (D-02) study, seroma formation is a potential implantation related adverse event.

-Table 5.
-Implantation-Related Adverse Events Occurring in Greater Than or Equal To 5% of Subjects During the Acute Phase of the Pivotal (D-02) Study
+Table 8.
+Implantation-Related Adverse Events that Occurred in \geq 5% of Subjects in the Acute Phase of the Pivotal (D-02) Study